WiiLink24/WiiLink-Patcher-GUI/TRANSLATING.md

 Launch Qt Linguist, navigate to the `.ts` file for your language in the `translations` folder, and translate the strings!

 ### Step 5: Pushing
-Finally, create a fork of this repository and push your changes to it.
+Finally, commit and push your changes to your fork.
 Then, open a pull request in this repository to add your language!